 It’s also possible that a simulated reality would allow for a steady quantity of computations across the Simulation at all times.
 It would need to include the complexity needed to maintain simulated beings as the most complex non-living things created.
 A British-American computer scientist, physicist, and businessman, Stephen Wolfram, created this Computational Equivalence Principle.

-Hence, we can conclude that if the reality is we are in a Simulation Creationism, then we may expect some sudden glitches and small drifts in the laws of Nature over time.
-And the fault in Nature is that much more important than Nature’s laws.
+Hence, we can conclude that if Simulation Creationism is true, then we may expect sudden glitches and small drifts from the laws of Nature over time.
+And these faults in Nature are much more important than faults in our comprehension of Nature’s laws.